wlillisdev/hiking-hub/README.md

   # Unfixed Bugs
-  - I am not aware of any unfixed bugs currently
+  - When the user deletes a blog post i can not get the alert message to appear on top of the screen.

   # Security
   - Cross-Site Request Forgery (CSRF) tokens were used on all forms.